How California’s new privacy protections could affect all Americans

 In less than 24 hours, Californians ringing in 2020 will be entitled to new privacy protections under state law.
 At midnight on January 1, 2020, the California Consumer Privacy Act (CCPA) goes into effect.
 And while the act is nowhere as sweeping as Europe’s GDPR, the law is groundbreaking for the U.S., which lacks a comprehensive federal data privacy law.

-As Fast Company reported at the time of the law’s passage in 2018, the CCPA weighs in at 31 pages and more than 10,000 words.
+As Fast Company reported at the time of the law’s passage, in 2018, the CCPA weighed in at 31 pages and more than 10,000 words.
 But since it was “rushed to a vote,” the law “contains lots of vague, confusing, and maybe contradictory language that will fuel many political and legal fights.”

 Even so, some things are already clear: The CCPA will introduce new controls and safeguards over the data of California residents (and perhaps other Americans, too), and companies operating in California are getting a taste of what could be the model for data-privacy laws coming down the pike in other states.